adequatica/adequatica.github.io/_posts/2022-12-22-layers-of-defense-against-data-modification.md

 ## Layer 3: test objects restrictions — choose idle testable objects

 This item does not refer to restricting, but sanitary measures.
-To reduce the impact of unexpected commands or data modification, if they do happen, it is worth using less important or popular/loaded objects for testing. Сhoose the least noticeable objects for testing in a prestable/production environment.
+To reduce the impact of unexpected commands or data modification, if they do happen, it is worth using less important or popular/loaded objects for testing.
+Choose the least noticeable objects for testing in a prestable/production environment.

 > For example of my project: I try to select devices that are offline or hidden, not just randomly.